StoneyDSP/Cpp/README.md

     008FF8B0 - class Float - Destroyed!
     008FF8B0 - class Float = 6.28318

-Interesting... our very first float is holding the value of double Pi at the time of it's destruction.
+Interesting... our very first Float object (destroyed last) is holding the value of double Pi at the time of it's destruction.
 That's because of the "addition assignment" operator we'd called on it earlier.

-And as for our actual test code itself... would we rather have that whole new float object copy-constructed, but under it's own identifier where we can control it (including it's wanton destruction) directly, so that our original variable is un-changed?
+And as for our actual test code itself... would we rather have that whole new Float object copy-constructed, but under it's own identifier where we can control it (including it's wanton destruction) directly, so that our original variable is un-changed?

 # Not sure... you tell me?